-An open shell is a geometry issue that's easy to miss in normal shaded views and painful to diagnose after the fact—especially after exporting to STEP or IGES.
+An open shell (non-watertight) is a geometry issue that's easy to miss in normal shaded views and painful to diagnose after the fact—especially after exporting to STEP or IGES.

-What is an open shell?
+What is an open shell (non-watertight)?

-An open shell is a surface body (or a "solid" that should be watertight) that has a gap in its boundary—meaning it does not form a closed volume.
+An open shell (non-watertight) is a surface body (or a "solid" that should be watertight) that has a gap in its boundary—meaning it does not form a closed volume.
 In practical terms, the model has edges that are not stitched/connected where they should be.

 If a part is intended to be a solid, it should be closed (watertight).
 When it's open, downstream tools can't reliably treat it as a solid.

-Why open shells break manufacturing
+Why open shells (non-watertight) break manufacturing

 Common failure modes: